 Comparing the Entities in a Group

-Summarising the Entities in a Consolidated Group
+Summarising Multi Company Reports in a Consolidated Group

 Good, flexible reporting is about viewing the same information in different ways.
 Consider that people in different parts of the group have different perspectives.
 For example, for board members and senior managers, summary information is especially important.
 They need the right amount of information to be able to make decisions and to account for their responsibilities.
 What they do not want, is to drown in detail.